CS 541: Database Systems |

 Late work will be penalized 1 point per day (24 hour period).
 This penalty will apply except in case of documented emergency (e.g., medical emergency), or by prior arrangement if doing the work in advance is impossible due to fault of the instructor (e.g., you are going to a conference and ask to start the project early, but I don't have it ready yet.)

-WebCT will be used to record/distribute grades (and, if I figure it out, for turning in assignments.)
+Blackboard will be used to record/distribute grades (and, in some cases, for turning in assignments.)

 The following is taken from the way things were done last spring.
 There may be changes, but this should give you a general idea.